frimtec/nexus3-crowd-plugin/README.md

   - master-frimtec: Personal branch with additional gitpod environment.
 ---

+---
+**_Contributions Only:_**
+_This fork will no longer be maintained after March 2025.
+So all future development will come from pull requests submitted by the community.
+What I will do:_
+* _review pull requests_
+* _publish new releases upon request_
+---

 This plugin adds a Crowd realm to Sonatype Nexus OSS and enables you to authenticate with Crowd Users and authorize with crowd roles.

 It works with Nexus 3.x and Crowd 2.x and 3.x